seahorn/clam/README.md

 `--crab-add-invariants=block-entry` injects the invariants that hold at each basic block entry while option `--crab-add-invariants=after-load` injects the invariants that hold right after each LLVM load instruction.
+The option `all` injects invariants in all above locations.
 To see the final LLVM bitecode just add the option `-o out.bc`.

 Consider the next program: